 Programme approval is the process by which we ensure that any named award of Cardiff University is of an appropriate academic standard and will provide a valuable and stimulating learning experience for our students.

-The framework sets out the approval process for:
+The policy sets out the approval process for:

 - developing new programmes

 - making intermediate and major changes to existing programmes

 The decision making processes are designed with a guiding principle of subsidiarity, whilst ensuring appropriate rigour and scrutiny.
 All changes (except minor changes) will need both strategic and academic approval; however, the information required will differ considerably dependent on the scale of change presented.

 There are three overarching principles of the programme approval process.

 Strategic approval is taken at College level and addresses the key question, ‘In principle, do we want to do this?’
 Answering this question involves consideration of strategy, business viability including costs, risks (including reputational risks), student numbers and practical and academic considerations.

 This stage which asks the question, ‘Is this academically robust?’
 This stage involves a consideration of curriculum design and delivery, the student experience, learning resources and support and administration arrangements.
 This stage completes the academic approval process.